ASUS-AICS/LibMultiLabel/docs/guides/nn_guides.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we're going to process the RCV1 data.
-First, create the training, test, and validation datasets from text files.
+First, create the training, test, and validation (optional) datasets from text files.

     * Put ``train.txt`` and ``test.txt`` in your data directory (i.e., ``data/rcv1``).
     * Load and preprocess raw data with ``data_utils.load_datasets``.